EugeneKrapivin/ComoEngineeringBlogPosts/Long names and paths in Windows.md

 ```
 We'll use the unicode counterparts of these functions that are suffixed with 'W'.

-Another function we will use is:
+Another function we'll use is:
 ```language-c
 DWORD WINAPI GetLastError(void);
 ```